cmr/leafy/README.md

 continue lookup, or `false, callable`, in which case the callable and whatever unresolved path segments were left is returned.

-See test_busted.lua for a very thorough example.
+See test_router.lua for a very thorough example.

 Running the tests
 -----------------